Oil heater: Efficiency

 Although oil heaters are more expensive to run and provide far less spatial heating than gas heaters, they are still commonly used in bedrooms and other small or medium-sized enclosed areas.
 This is because gas heaters, especially without a flue, are not suitable for bedroom use; gas heaters cannot be used in confined spaces due to the reduced oxygen and emissions produced.
 This leaves electrically powered heaters, such as oil heaters, fan heaters, and heat pumps, as the only alternatives.

 Several efficiency metrics can be measured about heaters, such as the efficiency of heating a room with a given amount of power, the efficiency of the electrical generator that powers the heater, and the power loss from transporting the electricity over power lines.
 Measures may also consider how effectively a heater keeps the temperature of a space above a certain point.
 Such measures would find inefficiencies in heating an already warm room.
 Many heaters (the majority of available models) are equipped with a thermostat to prevent this inefficient heating, which in turn reduces running costs.
 This feature was much more common in oil heaters than in cheaper fan heaters until recently, and because of this, many older oil heaters will be cheaper and more efficient to run than their contemporary fan heaters that lack a thermostat.

 Typical oil heaters range in power consumption and output from 500 to 2,400 watts, with their length and number of columns being roughly proportional to their power rating.
 A 2400-watt oil heater is usually approximately 1 metre in length.
 Operating costs are generally calculated based on a linear relationship between the heater's wattage and the duration of operation.
 A 500-watt heater will take at least twice as long to reach the same thermostat setting as a 1000-watt unit; however, the total electricity consumption will be the same for both.
 Additionally, the rate of heat flow from a heater to the air directly in contact with it is higher when there is a greater temperature difference between the two.

-All electrically resistant heaters are 100% efficient at converting incoming electric energy into heat.
+All electrically resistant heaters are essentially 100% efficient at converting incoming electric energy into heat.
 However, since most of an oil heater's main electricity is produced by coal, oil, or gas generators with ~30% efficiency, electric heat is often less efficient and more expensive than combustion heaters (which directly convert oil or gas to heat).
 By contrast, an electric heat pump used for home heating typically has an efficiency well above 100%, expressed as its coefficient of performance, because it moves outside heat into a room rather than generating it.